Understanding Thai inheritance law: how to protect your estate

 Can real estate be included in an inheritance in Thailand?

-Real estate, such as condominiums, can be bequeathed to foreign heirs, but there are specific limitations.
-Foreign nationals are not allowed to own land directly; however, options such as long-term leases or holding land through a Thai company can be structured into an inheritance in Thailand.
-Proper estate planning is essential to navigate these restrictions.
-Foreigners can inherit a 30-year lease on a piece of land but may face legal hurdles if attempting to own land outright.
-Real estate assets should be carefully evaluated to determine the best means of transfer, whether through leases, company ownership, or condominium ownership, to ensure the estate plan complies with Thai law.
+A testator can bequeath real estate, such as condominiums, to foreign heirs, but Thai law imposes specific limitations.
+Thai law does not allow foreign nationals to own land directly; however, planners can structure options such as long-term leases or landholding through a Thai company into an inheritance plan in Thailand.
+Careful estate planning helps families navigate these restrictions.
+Foreigners can inherit a 30-year lease on a piece of land, but they may face legal hurdles if they attempt to own land outright.
+Estate planners should carefully evaluate real estate assets and determine the most appropriate method of transfer—whether through leases, company ownership, or condominium ownership—to ensure the estate plan complies with Thai law.

 How are financial assets and bank accounts handled?

-Bank accounts and other financial assets in Thailand can be transferred to heirs, provided they have a court-issued inheritance certificate.
+Heirs can receive bank accounts and other financial assets in Thailand if they obtain a court-issued inheritance certificate.
 This document authorizes the heir to access the deceased’s bank accounts and other financial holdings.
-Including these instructions in the will can ease the transfer process and minimize administrative burdens for heirs.
-Thai banks often have their own procedural requirements, including notarized documents, translations, and proof of kinship.
-It can add time and complexity to the process.
-Consulting with a lawyer experienced in inheritance in Thailand can help beneficiaries avoid these potential pitfalls and streamline access to financial assets.
+When the testator includes clear instructions in the will, heirs can complete the transfer process more easily and reduce administrative burdens.
+Thai banks often impose their own procedural requirements, such as notarized documents, translations, and proof of kinship, and these requirements add time and complexity to the process.
+By consulting a lawyer experienced in inheritance in Thailand, beneficiaries can avoid potential pitfalls and streamline access to financial assets.

 Rights and responsibilities of heirs in Thailand